-This research project examines the consequences of firm-level factors on export performance in Finland.
-The project utilizes combined firm and product-level data from both Finland and Sweden.
-Sweden is an interesting comparison country, because Finland competes – at least partly – with the same products and industries as Sweden.
-Accordingly, after the EU membership, the regulatory environment has become more similar between the two countries.
-On the other hand, during the period following a global economic crisis, the export performance and overall recovery from the shock has been notably faster in Sweden than in Finland. .
+This research project examines the consequences of firm-level factors on export performance in Finland using a combination of firm and product-level data from both Finland and Sweden.
+It is interesting to compare the two countries, because Finland competes with many of the same products and in many of the same industries as Sweden.
+Accordingly, after EU membership, the regulatory environment governing exports from the two countries has become more similar.
+On the other hand, in the period following the 2008 global economic crisis, export performance and overall economic recovery was notably faster in Sweden than in Finland.

-The Finland-Sweden comparison at the firm- and product-level helps us to understand to what extent the difficulties faced by Finnish exporters are related to product and firm-specific factors and to what extent they are caused by different cost structures of similar production.
+A Finland-Sweden comparison at the firm- and product-levels helps us to understand to what extent the difficulties faced by Finnish exporters are related to product and firm-specific factors and to what extent they are caused by the different cost structures of similar production processes.

-This research project draws particular attention to the firm-specific factors such as marketing costs and the share of the workers specializing in sales and marketing.
-Regarding the export industry, it is important to analyze more precisely the impact of marketing and other firm-specific factors on the export performance in the long-run.
-Especially from the perspective of productivity growth, we need new research on the risks faced by Finnish exporters and how to recover from these shocks.
+This research project draws particular attention to firm-specific factors such as marketing costs and the proportion of employees specialised in sales and marketing.
+With regards to the export industry, it is important to analyse more precisely the impact of marketing and other firm-specific factors on export performance in the long-run.
+Especially from the perspective of productivity growth, we need new research on the risks faced by Finnish exporters and how to recover from financial shocks.